FirozShams/log-parser-cli/README.md

 # log-parser-cli
-A simple cli application that parses log files and outputs the errors in separate file
+A simple cli application that parses log files and writes the errors in separate output file